Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Imaging Results

 \subsubsection{Image-integrated results}

-In Figs.~\ref{fig:beta2} and \ref{fig:beta2angle}, we show the temporal evolution of $|\beta_2|$ and $\arg(\beta_2)$, integrated over the full image domain.
+In Figs.~\ref{fig:beta2} and \ref{fig:beta2angle}, we show the temporal evolution of $|\beta_2|$ and $\arg(\beta_2)$ integrated over the full image domain, with annulus boundaries $\rho_\text{min}=0$ and $\rho_\text{max}\to\infty$.
+Both unconvolved and convolved results are shown; we first focus on the former.
 Several distinct trends emerge.
 In the thermal model $\mT$, $|\beta_2|$ exhibits a pronounced peak: it rises from $0.2$ to $0.4$ at $t \approx 11280 \,t_\text{g}$, and then declines to about $0.1$ at later times.
 The case with zero Faraday rotation also increases during this interval, though more moderately, reflecting reduced dichroic depolarization and thus more intrinsically ordered polarization.

 In the $\mP$ model, $|\beta_2|$ with and without Faraday effects both show an initial decline followed by a recovery during the eruption.
 Both minima coincide with the epoch of peak total flux.
 Because $|\beta_2|$ is weighted by the local intensity, its evolution is dominated by the brightening in the lower half of the image.
 At the flux maximum, this strongly emitting region—rich in non-thermal electrons and optically thick—produces more disordered polarized emission, leading to the observed minimum in $|\beta_2|$.
 By the end of the eruption, although the local LP fractions remain high, turbulence and deformation in the re‑accreting material increase line‑of‑sight variations in Faraday rotation, reducing the coherence of the polarization pattern and suppressing $|\beta_2|$ across all eDF models.